Rytass/Utils/docs/docs/cms-base-nestjs-module/custom-entity.md

 ```

 In addition to defining the **generic** when the **Service** is referenced, you can also override the definition when using a **method**.
 In this case, the definition provided in the method will take precedence.
+Also, when you create an article and a new version using a custom Entity, the Library will automatically include your custom fields.

 ```typescript title="src/app.service.ts"